Politics of Wales: Overview

 Since 1999 most areas of domestic policy have been decided within Wales via the Senedd and the Welsh Government (the "Welsh Assembly Government" between 1999 and 2011 (de facto)/2014 (de jure)).

 Judicially, Wales remains within the jurisdiction of England and Wales.
 In 2007, the National Assembly for Wales (renamed as the Senedd from May 2020) gained the power to enact Wales-specific Measures.
 Following the 2011 Welsh devolution referendum, the National Assembly was given the power to create Acts.

 Wales, together with Cheshire, used to come under the jurisdiction of the Court of Great Session, and therefore was not within the English circuit court system.
 Yet it has not been its own distinct jurisdiction since the Laws in Wales Acts 1535 and 1542, at which point Welsh Law was replaced by English Law.

 Before 1998, there was no separate government in Wales.
 Executive authority rested in the hands of the HM Government, with substantial authority within the Welsh Office since 1965.
 Legislative power rested within the Parliament of the United Kingdom.
 Judicial power has always been with the Courts of England and Wales, and the Supreme Court of the United Kingdom (or its predecessor the Law Lords).

 History

+Native Welsh rule

+Following the withrdawl of the Roman Empire in the 5th century, many independent kingdoms emerged in Wales, the most prominent of them were the kingdom of Gwynedd, kingdom of Powys, kingom of Dyfed, kingdom of Morgannwg, and later the kingdom of Deheubarth.
+Many kings united most or all of Wales, but due to traditional Welsh inheritence law their kingdoms were divided equally between their sons.
+They came into frequent conflict with Anglo-Saxons who migrated to the island starting in the 6th century; early Welsh sources mention there was continued relationships and alliances with rulers in the Hen Ogledd (Old North).
+Welsh states were traditionally divided into cantrefi (hundreds) and commotes, as local governence regions.

+Following the Norman Conquest, there was further encroachment, particularly into South Wales and the establishment of Welsh Marcher Lords.
+These were territories in which Anglo-Norman lords had complete jurisdiction over their subjects, without recourse to the king of England.
+The king had jurisdiction only in treason cases, though the lords each bore personal allegiance to the king as feudal subjects.

+Hywel Dda (king of Wales 942–950) was one of the most notable figures in Welsh history, not only for uniting most of Wales, but because he codified Welsh law, known as Cyfraith Hywel (laws of Hywel).

+Gruffudd ap Llywelyn (c.
+1010 – 1063) was the only king to unite all of modern-day Wales.

+Owain Gwynedd was the first ruler to use the title Prince of Wales (Welsh: Tywysog Cymru), and established an alliance with France.

+Other notable Welsh leaders include: Rhodri Mawr, Llywelyn the Great, and Llywelyn the Last.